How to use filters in the planner

 Filter by Accounts

 If you manage multiple social media accounts, this filter allows you to view posts for specific accounts only.
+Navigate to the side filters of the Planner module and select the social accounts you want to filter.
+The Planner will now display only the posts associated with the selected accounts.

 3